-Next Meeting of the Parish Council: Thursday 13th February 2019
+Next scheduled meeting of the Parish Council: to be confirmed

 Accounts for the year ended 31 march 2018.
 The official notice may be downloaded here: Audit Notice – Ruckinge 2018.